PeterLenting/MSP3/README.md

 •	JSHint was used to validate JavaScript.

 ## Deployment
-The project was built using Cloud9 and Visual Studio Code.
-I committed the project and pushed it up to Github using Bash.
+The project was built using Gitpod.
+I committed the project and pushed it up to Github.
+Then I made a connection between Github and Heroku to deploy the project.
-During the development of the game, there were some issues with AWS / Cloud9.
-As one of the consequences it was required to push minor updates to github to make them visible for the Code Institute Tutors.
-This of course is not realistic for a project in real live, but does mean that some of the commits in the repository are only done for the tutors and would not have been done if this was a 'real' project.

 ### How to view the deployed version of this project
-Log in to Github
-1. Select PeterLenting/game from the list of repositories.
-2. Select Settings from the navbar near the top of the page.
-3. Scroll down to where it says 'Github Pages', go to the subtitle labelled 'Source', click it and  change the source to 'master branch'.
-4. The page is then automatically refreshed and ready for deployment.
-It can take up to 10 minutes for it to be viewable.
-5. Scroll back down to the GitHub Pages section to retrieve the link to the deployed website.

 ### How to run this project locally
 To clone this project from GitHub: